You can report non-emergency incidents by calling 101*

 Register your belongings, such as mobile phones, jewellery and games consoles at The UK National Property Register

-The Commissioner has produced a Police and Crime Plan that sets out her vision and priorities for policing and community safety over the next four years, as well as the objectives and ambitions that Kent Police will be held to account on.
+The Police and Crime Commissioner must produce a Police and Crime Plan that sets out his vision and priorities for policing and community safety, as well as the objectives and ambitions that Kent Police will be held to account on.

 Country Eye app - designed for people living and working in the rural community